Department, University, and Community

 - Working within a matrixed organizational structure.

 - List of three references

 - Transcripts (unofficial with official required at hire)

 For full consideration, please upload and submit application

-by October 17, 2021.
-Interviews may occur before the priority
+by August 31, 2021.
+Interviews may occur before the priority review

-review date, however all applications received by the priority
+date, however all applications received by the priority review date

-review date will receive full consideration.
-Applications received
+will receive full consideration.
+Applications received after the

-after the priority review date will be considered as needed.
-For
+priority review date will be considered as needed.
+For questions,

 Northern Illinois University is an AA/EEO institution.